rm3l/maoni/README.md

 and call your callbacks.

 = Usage =

 Add this to your build.gradle:

 compile 'org.rm3l:maoni:1.0@aar'

 And refer to MaoniBuilder to start Maoni.

-Please check out the sample app for more details.
+Please also check out the sample app for more details.